sack212/BasicAzureCamp/Presentation/Web/Demo.md

 ## Demo 1 - Hello Worlds

-This demo shows all of the very many ways you can run code (OOTB) by default in Azure Websites.
+This demo shows all of the very many ways you can run code (OOTB) by default in Azure App Service Web App.

 ### Prerequisites

-1. Go to http://portal.azure.com and provision a new free web site.
+1. Go to http://portal.azure.com and provision a new free Web App.
-1. Open File Explorer and copy and paste the ftp host name into the adress bar.
-You will be prompted to sing in.
+1. Open File Explorer and copy and paste the ftp host name into the address bar.
+You will be prompted to sign in.
 The ftp user name is also found in the portal ({websitename}\{username}).
 The password can be set by you in the portal.
 1. Navigate to the folder site/wwwroot/.
 There should be one .html file in this folder corresponding to the default Website page for an empty slot.
 1. Open another File Explorer and place them next to each other on screen.
 In this second File Explorer navigate to the Presentation\Web\Demo1 - Hello All Worlds\source\HelloAllWorlds folder in the DevCamp material.
 1. Open the project in Visual Studio, enable restore packages from nuget and compile (to download all the packages required inside bin directory)